-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

-As we have emerged from the pandemic, its lockdown and restrictions.
-Children, including those from disadvantaged backgrounds have begun to make progress towards achieving their full potential.
+As we have emerged from the pandemic, its lockdown and restrictions children, including those from disadvantaged backgrounds have begun to make progress towards achieving their full potential.
 St Hugh's school used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where implemented.
 We are building on that approach with the activities detailed in this plan.

-Internal data shows that the majority of pupils are making expected progress relative to their ability levels in Reading and Mathematics.
-Writing was 65% expected outcomes throughout the school.
-Teaching and groupings are well matched.
+Internal data shows that the majority of pupils are making expected progress relative to their ability levels in Reading Writing and Mathematics.